How CBT Redefined Our Understanding of Psychology

 banner_image

-Freud's followers believed that depression was the result of anger directed at oneself.
+Freud's followers believed that depression was the result of anger turned inward.

 image

-Psychoanalysis is paying $35 an hour to complain about yourself.
+Psychoanalysis is when you pay $35 an hour to complain about yourself.

 Robert Orben

-Aaron discovered that many individuals have 'automatic thoughts' — deeply ingrained assumptions that affect their mental state.
+Beck discovered that many people have “automatic thoughts”—deeply rooted assumptions that affect their mental state.

-These lead to a person perceiving themselves in a distorted manner, overly criticizing themselves, and often despairing.
+These assumptions lead people to see themselves in a distorted way, be overly self-critical, and often fall into despair.

-The psychologist believed that working with negative beliefs could transform thinking.
-He called his method cognitive therapy and began applying it in practice with clients.
+Beck believed that working on negative thought patterns could transform a person’s mindset.
+He called his approach “cognitive therapy” and began using it with his clients.

 image

-Aaron Beck took a century-old dogma, found it wanting, and invented something simple, enduring, and effective to put in its place.
-He effectively saved psychotherapy from itself.
+Aaron Beck took a century-old dogma, found it lacking, and replaced it with something simple, enduring, and effective.
+He essentially saved psychotherapy from itself.

 Steven Hollon

-He suggested that people refute their assumptions, test them in life, and gather evidence supporting a positive alternative.
+He suggested they challenge those assumptions, test them in daily life, and gather evidence to support more positive alternatives.

-Of course, psychoanalysis and other psychotherapy techniques haven't disappeared.
+Of course, psychoanalysis and other psychotherapeutic techniques haven’t just vanished.

-However, CBT is still considered one of the most effective methods to date.
+However, CBT remains one of the most effective methods today.

 Readmore articles